 Troubleshooting with the ifconfig command

 Sometimes you just can't connect, and nothing you do seems to work.
 How can you find out what's wrong?
 We all know some troubleshooting tools, but we don't know everything they do.
-This tip, excerpted from TCP/IP Network Administration, Help for UNIX System Administrators
+This tip, excerpted from TCP/IP Network Administration, Help for UNIX System Administrators, helps out.

 ifconfig checks the network interface configuration.
 Use this command to verify the user's configuration if the user's system has been recently configured, or if the user's system cannot reach the remote host while other systems on the same network can.

 When ifconfig is entered with an interface name and no other arguments, it displays the current values assigned to that interface.
 For example, checking interface 1e0 on a Solaris system gives this report:

 mtu 1550 Inet 172.16.55.105 netmask ffffff00 broadcasst 172.16.55.255